-Answer: If your criminal record contains inaccurate information, you can ask the state to correct it.
+Answer: If your criminal record contains inaccurate information, you can ask the government agency to correct it.

 Criminal records are usually kept on file in a central state database.